Depression in children and teenagers

 - have had depression or an anxiety disorder in the past,

-- have previously been exposed to violence or abuse,
+- have previously been exposed to violence or abuse, or

-- have a very negative self-image.
+- have a very negative view of themselves or their bodies.

 Physical illnesses and the side effects of some medications can increase the likelihood of depression too.